 The action of ‟emptiness of mind” on thoughts.

-When a subject tries to drive away every single thought, whether visual or auditory, a tension of the face is observed, as if blood flow were impaired.
+When a subject tries to drive away every single thought, whether visual or auditive, the tension on the face is observed, as if blood flow were impaired.

 After that exercise, fewer thoughts come to mind and it is difficult to resume reflection.
 Subjects also feel more nervous after that type of practice.

-The emptiness of mind exercises are often used by sects in order to weaken natural defenses.
-Those techniques are usually associated to a diet high in gluten, particularly in rice, which blocks the capillary vessels and impairs blood flow in the brain and thus prevents it from functioning correctly.
+The emptiness-of-mind exercises are often used by sects in order to weaken natural defenses.
+Those techniques are usually associated with a diet high in gluten, particularly in rice, which blocks the capillary vessels and impairs blood flow in the brain and thus prevents it from functioning correctly.
 A person who had practiced that technique for ten years became depressive and had suicidal tendencies.
 During the observation of double phosphenes, that person could only see one immobile phosphene on one side and nothing on the other side.
 That means that it was always the same brain hemisphere that was constantly under tension.
-That produced the nervous tension leading to depression and suicidal tendencies.
+That produced a nervous tension leading to depression and suicidal tendencies.

 After a week of practicing lateral head sways, that person observed that his suicidal tendencies diminished, and he found the joy of life once again.
 Further observation of the alternation of double phosphenes revealed that improvement, as the person perceived two phosphenes alternating normally, proof that the connections between the hemispheres had been re-established.